nsaoirse/FOAMySees/README.md

 This version uses preCICE v3 for additional functionality and stability.
 Code changes include minor bug-fixes due to the port from preCICE v2 to v3.
-Tested on Ubuntu 24.04.1 LTS, machine type: Dell Inc. OptiPlex 9020
+Tested on Ubuntu 24.04.1 LTS, machine type: Dell Inc. OptiPlex 9020 In this branch, I used precice-3.1.2, OpenFOAM v2406, and Python 3.12, along with a pip-installed version of openseespy the python precice bindings

+# Dependencies (quite a few, but hoping to reduce this over time as the code develops)

+# Dependencies
+Python 3 (3.6 or higher, likely.
+I used 3.12)

+OpenFOAM (any version which can be used with preCICE)

+preCICE v3.1.2

+OpenSeesPy

+# Required Python packages: (import or install with pip, will install automatically with provided bash installation script)
+os
+concurrent.futures
+logging
+queue
+random
+subprocess
+time
+argparse
+copy
+sys

+#math and matrices
+numpy
+pandas
+re
+csv
+math

+#meshes and visualization
+meshio
+matplotlib
+scipy
+vtk
+pyvista

+#openseespy
+openseespy

+#precice
+pyprecice

-The best approach I have found is to use something like Spack as a package manager, or to install *everything* with sudo/root priveleges.
+The best approach I have found to compile all the dependencies is to use something like Spack as a package manager, or to install
+*everything* with sudo/root priveleges.
 The installation shell scripts for the various dependencies are great, but I recommend using something like ccmake and cmake in addition to these to configure your makefiles with some sort of GUI.
 Some of the required packages will be found through pkg-config, some through the PATH variable, and some will need a specific environment